 Players have just 45 seconds to sculpt a mound of clay into an object while their teammates try to guess what they're making.
 You can animate the clay, but you're not allowed to say a word.
-For four or more players.
+This game is for four or more players.
 It is no longer in production by Gamewright.com but may be found on Amazon.com.

 06 of 06

 This game has a nice twist on the drawing genre.
 In Skribble, you have no idea what you're drawing.
-Your partners are describing what you need to draw ("put a box on top of a circle...") and you have to guess what it is.
-For three or more players.
-It was formerly produced by TDC Games and is available on Amazon.com.
+Your partners are describing what you need to draw ("put a box on top of a circle..."), and you have to guess what it is.
+This game is for three or more players.
+It TDC Games was the former producer, and the game is available on Amazon.com.